 Ingram commented, “We are always looking for the best possible way to utilise our staff and we didn’t want to deploy a solution that would be difficult and complex to maintain.
 The simplicity of Scale Computing was a major advantage.
 We are also enjoying the added scalability provided by the HC3 cluster.”

 Business continuity and compliance

-The additional off-site disaster recovery node is providing IP with enhanced business continuity and geographical resilience.
+The additional off-site disaster recovery node, also called edge computing, is providing IP with enhanced business continuity and geographical resilience.
 Scale Computing offers cloning, regular snapshots, failover and backup testing to safeguard against an IT disruption.
 Ingram noted, “Implementing a secondary node off-site for disaster recovery helped us to enhance our business continuity and compliance functions.
 The snapshots are so fast and easy to use that we are now able to move projects forward a lot more safely and easily than before.”